 We introduce OctoNet, a large-scale, multi-modal, multi-view human activity dataset designed to advance human activity understanding and multi-modal learning.
 OctoNet comprises 12 heterogeneous modalities (including RGB, depth, thermal cameras, infrared arrays, audio, millimeter-wave radar, Wi-Fi, IMU, and more) recorded from 41 participants under multi-view sensor setups, yielding over 67.72M synchronized frames.
 The data encompass 62 daily activities spanning structured routines, freestyle behaviors, human-environment interaction, healthcare tasks, etc. Critically, all modalities are annotated by high-fidelity 3D pose labels captured via a professional motion-capture system, allowing precise alignment and rich supervision across sensors and views.
 OctoNet is one of the most comprehensive datasets of its kind, enabling a wide range of learning tasks such as human activity recognition, 3D pose estimation, multi-modal fusion, cross-modal supervision, and sensor foundation models.
 Extensive experiments have been conducted to demonstrate the sensing capacity using various baselines.
 OctoNet offers a unique and unified testbed for developing and benchmarking generalizable, robust models for human-centric perceptual AI.

-Zhang, X., Li, C., & Wu, C. (2025).
-TAPOR: 3D Hand Pose Reconstruction with Fully Passive Thermal Sensing for around-Device Interactions.
-Proc.
-ACM Interact.
-Mob.
-Wearable Ubiquitous Technol., 9.
+TAPOR: 3D Hand Pose Reconstruction with Fully Passive Thermal Sensing for around-Device Interactions

 @inproceedings{Zhangtapor2025,